BruceChanJianLe/vim/README.md

 **Go to a file inside vim**
 `gf`
 **Info**
-Just hit gf and you vim will open the right fiel for you, provided that the file path is correct.
+Just hit gf and you vim will open the right file for you, provided that the file path is correct.
 [Reference](https://www.linkedin.com/learning/learning-vim/open-files-from-name?u=43752620)

 ---